allinbits/cosmos-cash/docs/architecture/PROCESS.md

 ## Language used in ADR

-+ The context/background should be written in the present tense.
++ Write the context/background in the present tense.

 + Avoid using a first, personal form.